edurant/edurant.github.io/advising/msml.md

 * Students may not receive credit for [CSC5610][CSC5610] if they have completed [CSC2611 AI Tools][CSC2611] and [CSC2621 Intro to Data Science][CSC2621].
 Instead, they take an MSML elective.
 * See [this document](semester-transition-ref.html) for information on undergraduate course numbers.
+* Offering information is fairly firm but might change.

 [CPE2600]: https://catalog.msoe.edu/preview_course.php?catoid=35&coid=40390
 [CSC1110]: https://catalog.msoe.edu/preview_course_nopop.php?catoid=35&coid=40105